The Founding Father of American Symphony Nobody Ordered

 Consider the core claim: that Bristow was a founding father of American symphonic identity.
 The evidence Shadle offers is threefold: he wrote symphonies, he wrote on American subjects, and he demanded that American music be played.
 None of these claims survives scrutiny.

 More troubling is what Shadle does with the “Arcadian” Symphony.
-He celebrates it as a magnificent portrait of the American experience.
+He celebrates it as an evocative portrait of western settlers.
 But one of its movements depicts a “stereotyped Native American war dance” — which Shadle acknowledges and then immediately moves past, as though it were a minor detail.
 A scholar writing in 2025, positioning himself as an advocate for marginalized voices, celebrates a symphony that caricatures Native Americans without pausing to consider the contradiction.
 The progressivism here is a surface gesture, not a serious reckoning.

 Third, and most crucially, there is the question of Bristow’s resignation from the Philharmonic.
 Shadle treats this as an act of principle — Bristow standing against European cultural hegemony on behalf of American composers.
 But this reading does not match the facts.
 Bristow did not resign because the Philharmonic refused to play American music in general.
 He resigned because the Philharmonic refused to play his music.
 That is a different thing entirely.

 I am a documentary filmmaker.
 I would very much like every theater in America to screen my films instead of French, Russian, or Italian ones.
 But if I stood up and demanded it, I would be rightly called a nationalist.
+Fascist did exactly that in times of Musolini,.Franco and Perón.
 To want your own work performed is not heroism.
 It is not principle.
 It is a man advocating for his own interests — something we all do, every day, in every field.
 Bristow was not wrong to want it.
 But Shadle is wrong to mythologize it as cultural courage.

 This is where the work of Joseph Horowitz becomes essential.
 For years, Horowitz has argued with precision and elegance that the genuine American symphonic spirit does not begin with Bristow.
 It begins after Dvořák — in the conversations that Dvořák ignited, in the composers who actually grappled with what American music could sound like when it stopped imitating Europe.
 Leon Botstein has made the same argument.
 The American symphony emerges not from Bristow’s European mastery, but from the generation that came after, the one that took Dvořák’s challenge seriously and built something genuinely new from it.
 This is the argument that serious scholarship supports.